trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 ---

 Previously, you learned how to create your first dApp.
-In this second session, you will enhance your skills on :
+In this second session, you will enhance your skills on:

 - How to do inter-contract calls.
 - How to use views.